hanabi/hanabi.github.io/misc/Deleted_Conventions.md

     * Clue green 1 directly to get it to play, which would reveal to everyone that a failed *Speculation Bluff* occured and immediately resyncronize information amoung the team.
     * Let the card sit there until the real blue 2 is played, after which the green 1 will play for free as blue 2.
 After this happens, the *Speculation Bluff* will be revealed.
 * Note that to prevent confusion, we agree that it is illegal for players to perform a *Speculation Finesse* on a player who is two or more seats away if the next player has a playable card in *Finesse Position* that is not already gotten.
+* This convention was deleted because it was too complicated.

 ### 4 Stalls & Early 4's Chop Move & 4 Pull